dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 **Task**

-Reading comprehension or Question Answering is the task of answering questions about a passage of text to show that the system understands the passage
+<span class='blue'>Reading comprehension or Question Answering is the task of answering questions about a passage of text to show that the system understands the passage</span>

 **Dataset**